sheenatorres/sheenatorres.github.io/projects/project-2.md

 <img class="ui small right floated rounded image" src="../images/filproj2.png">

-For our video project, we came to a concensus to make a horror type video about students trying to make a video project about the Aswang, but unfortunately meeting their end when the Aswang begins to attack.
+For our video project, we came to a consensus to make a horror type video about students trying to make a video project about the Aswang, but unfortunately meeting their end when the Aswang begins to attack.
 In my Filipino language class, I chose the topic 'Aswang' because I had previous knowledge about it and wanted to share what I learned from my Philippine Pop Culture class.
 In class, I had to present my presentation majority in Filipino, improving my Filipino-speaking skills.

 In both projects, I experienced making a video as a group in my college career and was able to improve my proficiency in Filipino language.
 I got to learn and understand more about the Philippine culture, and was able to share my knowledge amongst other students.